matthmr/cproj/README.md

 - `setfor(f,X)` : sets all intances of `x1` to `x2` in the pair `X` for file `f`.
 - `unsetfor(f,X)` : unsets all intances of `x` in the list `X` for file `f`.

+### Makefile.in

+`configure`'s target Makefile.

+## src/include

+### cli.h

+ANSI escape sequence function-like macro definitions.
+The name of the macros are self-explanatory, so no documentation will be written.

+---

-For directories with C sources, documentation will be available inside their directories.
+For directories with C sources under `src/`, documentation will be available inside their directories.